ostdotcom/website-docupony/kit/sdk/docs/getting_started/wallet_sdk_setup/android.md

 <br>

 ### a).
 Implementing the `OstWorkFlowCallback` interface
 There are different ways to pass these callback functions in workflows.
-We will create a `Java Class` with name `BaseFragment` that inherits `Fragment` and implements `OstWorkFlowCallback` interface.
+We will create a `BaseFragment` for reusability purpose which will implement `OstWorkFlowCallback` interface.

+The Wallet SDK <u>does not hold strong reference of workflow callbacks.</u> It only has a <u>weak reference of workflow callback.</u> This is done to avoid any memory leaks.
+The app should hold therference of the calbacks as long as it needs.

 Sample Implementation of [ BaseFragment class](https://github.com/ostdotcom/ost-client-android-sdk/blob/develop/app/src/main/java/ost/com/sampleostsdkapplication/fragments/BaseFragment.java) is available as a part of [demo app ](https://github.com/ostdotcom/ost-client-android-sdk).